clobrano/letsdo/README.md

 $ lets config data.directory ~/Dropbox
 ```

-Let's see now the history: you can rapidly have a look at **today** and **yesterday** work, typing:
+Let's see now the history: you can rapidly have a look at **today** and **yesterday** work done by typing:

 ```
 $ lets see today
 $ lets see yesterday
 ```

-If you want to see the work done in another date, just write:
+If you want to see the work done in another date, just write the date:

 ```
 lets see 2017-07-13
 ```

-actually, you do not need the full date, as long as the date is understandable:
+a partial date will do as well, just keep the same order: Year first, then Month and Day

 ```
 lets see 17-07-13
 ```

-you can even use only '07-13' if you have not yet tracked data in other years.
+you can even use only '07-13' if you have not yet tracked data in different years.

-In the same way, you can look at all the work done in a particular month, like July:
+The same way, you can look at all the work done in a particular month:

+e.g in July 2017

 ```
 lets see 17-07